Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Finish that Posting Schedule

 So if you plan to post using the hashtag – #QuoteOfTheDay with a heavy background image and a complicated font the post is most likely to not perform well.
 However, if you post with a beautiful pastel shade background with an easy-to-read font, the post is likely to perform very well.
-Consider this when you’re worried about your Instagram hashtags not showing up on the Recents page.
+Consider this when you’re worried about your Instagram hashtags not working and showing up on the Recents page.

 Before you proceed to create content for your Instagram followers, take a minute or two to explore this section of Instagram.
 This will help you understand the type of content that is resonating with the hashtag’s followers.
 This easy step will help you reach out to a greater audience set with increased engagement and avoid the problem of Instagram hashtags not working.